ISLAND OF LOST AND FOUND

 2024_

-Laurel PNA2024
+Laurel PNA2024 Laurel Faber2026

-ISLAND OF LOST AND FOUND was selected for the Premio Nazionale Delle Arti 2024: a selection of the best works by students among every art school in Italy.
+ISLAND OF LOST AND FOUND was selected for the Premio Nazionale Delle Arti 2024: a selection of the most promising students among every fine art university in Italy.
+Displayed in Fondazione Brodbeck, Catania (18.10 - 15.12.2024)

-Exploring themes of the artist as a collector, collecting in the digital era, amature culture in the digital era, Hito Steyerl's poor images .
+Exploring themes of the artist as a collector, collecting in the digital era, amature culture in the digital era, Hito Steyerl's poor images.

 < >